robin-raymond/zax.io/basics.md

 sizeof      // unary operator to return the size of a type alignof     // unary operator to return the alignment of a type offsetof    // compute the byte offset of a contained type
-            // within a container type
+            // within a container composition type
 ````